Bob Casey Sr.: Governorship

 Inaugurated on January 20, 1987, Casey was immediately confronted with several serious issues.
-Budd Dwyer, the state treasurer who had been convicted on charges of accepting kickbacks, committed suicide at a televised press conference just two days into his term.
+Just two days into his term, R. Budd Dwyer, the state treasurer who had been convicted on charges of accepting kickbacks, committed suicide at a televised press conference in the Pennsylvania State Capitol Complex.
 Casey brought what he called an "activist government" to Pennsylvania, expanding health care services for women, introducing reforms to the state's welfare system, and introducing an insurance program for uninsured children (which became a model for the successful SCHIP program later adopted nationwide).
 House Bill 20, entitled the Children's Health Insurance Act, created the Children's Health Insurance Program (CHIP) in Pennsylvania.
 According to PA's CHIP website, "Pennsylvania's CHIP program would later be used as the model for the federal government's SCHIP program.
 Legislation for the federal CHIP program was signed into law August 5, 1997, by former president Bill Clinton."

 Casey also introduced a "capital for a day" program, where the state's official business was conducted from eighteen different communities throughout the state.
 Despite charges that his administration squandered a budget surplus and ran the state into record annual budget deficits, Casey remained popular with voters, easily winning re-election in 1990 against abortion-rights Republican nominee Barbara Hafer.
 Polling data showed that abortion attitudes were a stronger predictor of vote choice than party affiliation.

 Abortion

 Governor Casey was well known as a staunch Roman Catholic anti-abortion advocate.
 In 1989, Casey pushed through the legislature the "Pennsylvania Abortion Control Act", which placed limitations on abortion, including the notification of parents of minors, a twenty-four-hour waiting period, and a ban on partial-birth procedures except in cases of risk to the life of the mother.
 Planned Parenthood of Southeastern Pennsylvania sued, with Casey as the named defendant, asserting that the law violated Roe v.
 Wade.

 The case went to the United States Supreme Court in April 1992.
 On June 29, 1992, in the case of Planned Parenthood v.
 Casey, the Supreme Court upheld all of Pennsylvania's restrictions except one (the requirement for spousal notification) allowing states to impose certain restrictions, but still affirming the right to an abortion found in Roe.